 You might think a layer of rocks at the bottom of your plant container is the perfect choice for improving drainage.
 But it’s not a good choice!

-A couple other ideas for you to consider are adding wood chips or pine bark nuggets to the bottom of your container.
+A couple of other ideas for you to consider are adding wood chips or pine bark nuggets to the bottom of your container.

 Will Adding Sand To Soil Improve Drainage?